7550855617/visitor-tracking-system/README.md

 ultralytics
 ```

-> If you have a CUDA-enabled GPU, install the appropriate PyTorch version from [https://pytorch.org](https://pytorch.org) for better performance.
+> ⚡ Tip: If using GPU, install the correct PyTorch version from [https://pytorch.org](https://pytorch.org).

 ---